CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Tools

 Aside from standard tools for working and shaping metal, steel requires not only high heat, but carefully controlled heat, maintained for hours in some cases.
 This partially accounts for the long craft times of steel items.
 Gas or electric forges are ideal for a survivor.

+### Resources

+While surface iron deposits are effectively exhausted by strip mining, there is a convenient source of metal to work with: the American automobile.
+Many other sources of steel exist, and reusing existing steel is a much better use of a survivor's time than digging in the dirt.

+At the time of this writing, most items are the old 'steel', but over time these will be converted to appropriate grades.
+Meanwhile, recipes exist to convert 'steel' to mild carbon steel.

-Carbon is a critical component of *carbon* steels, but is readily available as long as one has trees to convert to charcoal.
+Not surprisingly, *carbon* is a critical component of carbon steels, but is readily available as long as one has trees to convert to charcoal.

 # Scrap to swords